BigBoss424/BigBoss424/README.md

 [Donate](https://www.paypal.com/donate/?hosted_button_id=BVLCTWDWB38VW)
 ----

-I am an aspiring programmer and entrepenuer.
-I run a somewhat functional business, [Cogs Web Development and Hosting](https://www.cogswebdevelopmentandhosting.com).
-In which, I build websites, develop web applications, manage web marketing, host websites, and maintain small business websites.
-I am currently a student at [Western Governors University](https://www.wgu.edu), pursuing a BS in Computer Science.

-I am utilzing Github as a means to develop and learn how to be a better developer.
-Join me as I develop my software, on a journey to create software that will help others along their journey as well.
+I am a programmer exploring different fields in which I can specialize in and continuously learning new development patterns to learn how to implement them in various programs and languages.
+I am currently working on learning how to implement design patterns to build a variety of different applications.

 ## Current Projects